List of The Fenn Street Gang episodes

 This is a list of episodes from the London Weekend Television comedy series The Fenn Street Gang, a spin-off of Please Sir!
+A total of 21 episodes were broadcast between 1971 and 1973.

 Episodes

 All of the descriptions are taken from the episode descriptions in the sleeves of the Fenn Street Gang DVDs, released by Network.
 All of the transmission dates are for the original London Weekend Television transmissions.
 Alternative transmissions on other ITV regions are not listed.